hiimnahn/newport/README.md

 ## Customization

-### Modifying Content
+### Modifying Pixel Art Style
-- Edit text content in `index.html`
+- Adjust pixel size and border properties in `src/css/pixel-art.css`
-- Update project details in `src/js/project-details.js`
+- Change the color scheme while maintaining the black and white theme
-- Change skills percentages in the HTML markup
+- Add or modify pixel animations in `src/js/pixel-effects.js`

 ### Styling Changes
-- Primary colors and variables are defined at the top of `src/css/styles.css`
+- Primary colors and variables are defined in the CSS files
-- Responsive breakpoints are set at the bottom of the stylesheet
+- Pixel properties can be adjusted for different levels of pixelation

 ### Adding New Projects
 1. Add project details to the `projects` array in `src/js/project-details.js`